WerWolv/Documentation/imhex/views/tools.md

 <figure><img src="../.gitbook/assets/views/tools_file_combiner.png" alt=""><figcaption><p>File combiner sub-tool</p></figcaption></figure>

 The file combiner tool is the inverse operation of the file splitter.
-It Can take a list of multiple smaller files and concatinate them into one bigger file.
-The order they show up in the list above is the order they are concatinated in.
+It Can take a list of multiple smaller files and concatenate them into one bigger file.
+The order they show up in the list above is the order they are concatenated in.
 Add new files using the `Add...` button, remove a single file again using the `Delete` button or clear the entire list using the `Clear` button.
 Files in the list can also be moved around by first selecting them and then pressing on the arrow buttons on the right hand side to move them up or down in the list.

 To create the file, select a new path for it in the `Output file` field and press `Combine`.
 This operation might take a long time depending on how big the files are and how many of them there are.
 {% endtab %}